sharang-ramana/Customer-Onboarding/README.md

         terraform output resource-ids
         ```

-    - Verify the Environment, Cluster, Schema Registry, Topics and Connector created in the Confluent Cloud UI by terraform.
+    - Verify the Environment, Cluster, Schema Registry, KsqlDB, Topics and Connector created in the Confluent Cloud UI by terraform.

    > **Note:** Read the `main.tf` configuration file [to see what will be created](./terraform/main.tf).